 - Must be physically able to perform all functions of an EMT-Basic.

-- Must submit to drug screening and background check.
+- Must submit to background check and drug screening, if requested.

 Iowa Western Community College Paramedic program, on the Council Bluffs campus, is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).